xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

   2. In the new test case, switch to the the **Variables & Data** tab.
 There are two sections in this tab:

   - **Variables** section: Support defining variables populated in the **Variables Binding** table.
-  - **Data Binding** section: Support adding predefined test data files and manage variable binding for your test case execution.
+  - **Data Binding** section: You can add predefined test data files and manage variable binding for your test case execution.

 <img src="url" alt="Variables & Data section" width=70%>